MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/essential-services.md

 - **HowTocheck** - The preference for checking of updates

-- **Payload** - Contains an identifier used to track an update activity and name of the application be launched.
+- **Payload** - Contains an identifier used to track an update activity and name of the application be launched. *[This field has been removed from current builds of Office, but might still appear in older builds.]*

 - **PipelineInfo_ClientCountry** - The device country (based on IP address)